flute, Bb clarinet, vibraphone / tambourine, viola, cello

-(a version created for Citywater also exists with violin instead of viola)
+(a version also exists with violin substituted for viola)

 *Winner of 2010 Festival of New American Music (FeNAM) Student Composers Competition